-But more local farmers are growing several different varieties of this winter vegetable with Italian roots and an intriguing bitter flavor.
-The colorful member of the chicory family offers the region’s eaters a better-tasting alternative to out of season lettuce grown farther south.
+But local farmers grow several different varieties of this winter vegetable with Italian roots and an intriguing bitter flavor.
+The Pacific Northwest shares climate and latitude characteristics with northeastern Italy where radicchio thrives, and the colorful member of the chicory family offers the region’s eaters a better-tasting alternative to out of season lettuce grown farther south.

 What You'll Need

 - 1 fennel bulb, thinly sliced